Comparing the Robustness of Simple Network Scale-Up Method (NSUM) Estimators: Analytical results on estimator bias and variance

-The dRpR is unbiased if and only if the Erd\"{o}s-Renyi case holds ($a=1$) or the hidden population prevalence is exactly 50\%.
-The dRpA is unbiased if and only if the Erd\"{o}s-Renyi case holds ($a=1$) or $a = (1-R)/R$.
+The RR$^*$ is unbiased if and only if the Erd{\H o}s-R\'{e}nyi case holds ($a=1$) or the hard-to-reach population prevalence is exactly 50\%.
+The RA is unbiased if and only if the Erd{\H o}s-R\'{e}nyi case holds ($a=1$) or $a = (1-r)/r$.
 It is unlikely that the parameters take these exact values such that the estimators are exactly unbiased, but these conditions serve as boundary cases to define regions in which one estimator or the other has smaller bias.

 Now we approximate the variances.
-Defining $r_K = N_K/N$, the dependence simplifies to effectively five parameters: $R$, $a$, $p$, $r_K$, and $nN$, since the dependence on sample size $n$ and population size $N$ is only through their product.
+Denoting the prevalence of the probe group $K$ by $r_K := N_K/N$, the dependence simplifies to effectively five parameters: $r$, $a$, $p$, $r_K$, and $nN$, since the dependence on sample size $n$ and population size $N$ is only through their product.

 To characterize the conditions under which each estimator outperforms the other, we evaluate the approximate bias and variance expressions above over a range of parameter values and visualize the regions in which each estimator has lower bias, lower variance, and lower RMSE.
-In the top row of Figure \ref{compare-bias-rmse-analytical} we show the results for $\log(a)$ ranging from -4 to 4 in increments of 0.1, and $R$ ranging from 0.01 to 0.99 in increments of 0.02.
-The bottom row shows the results restricted to assortative cases with small $R$, with $\log(a)$ ranging from 0 to 4 in increments of 0.05, and $R$ ranging from 0.001 to 0.1 in increments of 0.001.
+In the top row of Figure \ref{compare-bias-rmse-analytical} we show the results for $\log(a)$ ranging from -4 to 4 in increments of 0.1, and $r$ ranging from 0.01 to 0.99 in increments of 0.02.
+The bottom row shows the results restricted to assortative cases with small $r$, with $\log(a)$ ranging from 0 to 4 in increments of 0.05, and $r$ ranging from 0.001 to 0.1 in increments of 0.001.
 In both these cases we fix $p=0.01$, $nN = 500,000$, and $r_K = 0.1$ since the variance changes with these parameters.

-The leftmost panels of Figure \ref{compare-bias-rmse-analytical} compare the bias of the two estimators as a function of $a$ and $R$; the darkest shaded region is the region in which the dRpA has smaller bias in magnitude.
+The leftmost panels of Figure \ref{compare-bias-rmse-analytical} compare the bias of the two estimators as a function of $a$ and $r$; the darkest shaded region is the region in which the RA has smaller bias in magnitude.
 We have already shown the two estimators have the same bias and variance and therefore the same RMSE for $a=0$, which is the x-axis in these figures.
-In practice, we typically expect assortativity ($a>1$) and a fairly small value of $R$, probably less than 10 or 20\%; in this region of the parameter space (for any values of the other parameters, since the estimator biases depend only on $a$ and $R$), the dRpA has smaller bias.
+In practice, we typically expect assortativity ($a>1$) and a fairly small value of $r$, probably less than 10 or 20\%; throughout most of this region of the parameter space (for any values of the other parameters, since the estimator biases depend only on $a$ and $r$), the RA has smaller bias.